-79. Subsection (de) recognizes that although a parent or guardian might transfer custody of a child without intending permanently to relinquish parental to sever the relationship between the parent or guardian and the child and to abandon the rights or responsibilities of the parent or guardian regarding the child, subsequent facts or circumstances may occur that result in the transfer becoming permanent.
-In without any intent by the parent.
-To deal with such a situation, circumstance, it provides that the mere fact that the transfer subsequently becomes permanent parent does not regain custody of the child does not, by itself, establish that the parent, when initiating the transfer of custody, had an intent to make a permanent transfer.
-Other corroborating the requisite intent.
+9. Subsection (e) recognizes that although a parent or guardian might transfer custody of a child without intending to sever the relationship between the parent or guardian and the child and to abandon the rights or responsibilities of the parent or guardian regarding the child, subsequent facts or circumstances may occur that result in the transfer becoming permanent without any intent by the parent.
+To deal with such a circumstance, it provides that the mere fact that the parent does not regain custody of the child does not, by itself, establish that the parent, when initiating the transfer of custody, had the requisite intent.
 Corroborating evidence would be needed to prove the intent.

-For example, a parent or guardian who is suffering from a substance use disorder maymight transfer custody of a child to another individual intending the transfer to be temporary, thereby permitting the parent or guardian to obtain treatment for the disorder.
-If the parent or guardian should then become institutionalized or fail to recover from the disorder and not regain custody of the child, the fact that the transfer has effectively become permanent does not, of itself, establish that the initial transfer of the child was done made with an intent to permanently relinquish parentals ever the relationship between the parent or guardian and the child or abandon the rights andor responsibilities, of the parent or guardian regarding the child.
+For example, a parent or guardian who is suffering from a substance use disorder might transfer custody of a child to another individual intending the transfer to be temporary, thereby permitting the parent or guardian to obtain treatment for the disorder.
+If the parent or guardian should then become institutionalized or fail to recover from the disorder and not regain custody of the child, the fact that the transfer has effectively become permanent does not, of itself, establish that the initial transfer of the child was made with an intent to sever the relationship between the parent or guardian and the child or abandon the rights or responsibilities of the parent or guardian regarding the child.
 Furthermore, even if the parent or guardian recovers from the disorder but allows the custody with the transferee to continue, that does not establish, per se, the requisite intent at the time of the transfer of custody.
+Other factors may be present to explain the continuance of the custody of the child with the transferee.